Joseph-D1/griphook/README.md

 # Griphook - A Secure CLI Password Manager

+> Griphook - the goblin with the keys

 Griphook is a command-line interface (CLI) password manager designed for security and simplicity.
 It allows you to securely store, retrieve, list, and remove your passwords directly from your terminal.

 ## How it Works